Skip to content

 The below-benchmark score that Polo is awarded on The Good Shopping Guide’s Ethical Sweets Ratings Table is the result of an evaluation of multiple ethical criteria.

 To reach our minimum ethical benchmark and qualify for Ethical Accreditation, Polo has some issues to resolve, including its use of GMO ingredients, support for animal testing and political donations.
-If it applies for Ethical Accreditation, The Good Shopping Guide will be able to give Polo some guidance to improve on these areas.

 Were you aware that your brand could benefit from Ethical Accreditation?
 Brands accredited by The Good Shopping Guide can display our Ethical Mark, showcasing to consumers that it is an ethical and sustainable brand.